-Vaccines are offered for those who do not have a medical home at both clinics by appointment only.
-Limited time slots are available.
-Our clinics experience high volumes during the month of August; please plan accordingly.
+Vaccines are available for qualified individuals who do not have a medical home at our clinics by appointment only.
+We experience high volumes during late July and early August; please plan accordingly.
 A parent or guardian must accompany children under 18.

 By appointment only

-Denton County Public Health provides vaccines through the TVFC program to children 0 to 18 years of age or younger and meets one of the following criteria is eligible for the TVFC program:
+Denton County Public Health provides vaccines through the TVFC program.
+Any child 18 years of age or younger and meets one of the following criteria is eligible for the TVFC program:

 Enrolled in CHIP or Children’s Medicaid

-A child whose health insurance does not include vaccines
+A child whose private health insurance does not cover vaccines

-A child whose insurance covers only selected vaccines - Denton County Public Health (DCPH) can provide only the vaccines that are not covered
+A child whose private health insurance covers only selected vaccines - (DCPH) can provide the vaccines that are not covered

 What You Should Bring